ColinKennedy/vim-auto_docstring/README.md

 - Support later versions of Python (3.X)
 - R&D Type-hinting, for Python 3 (possibly add it as a goal for 0.4)
 - Support generator syntax with cast types.
 For example
+- Allow class docstrings (like an attributes block / args block)

 ### 1.1